pippinbarr/chesses2/process/to-do.md

 - ~~Make basic working version~~
 - ~~__NOTHING__ What happens if you move a king?~~

-- Think about check and checkmate
+- Think about check and checkmate (basically just need to check checkmate after the transformation...)

 ## 3D